Raissa Page: Early life and education

-Page was born Cleone Alexandra Smilis on 23 October 1932 in Toronto, Ontario, Canada.
+Page was born Cleone Alexandra Smilis on 23 October 1932 in Toronto, Canada.
 She was the only child of a British mother and Macedonian father who had both immigrated to Canada.
 After leaving school at the age of sixteen, Page worked for the Canadian meteorological office on Prince Edward Island.
 She then moved to Vancouver and worked as a life model.
 She met Robin Page, a young English art student, and they married in Toronto in 1955.
 They settled in Britain and had a daughter, Rachel.
 The marriage did not last.
 Page then had a series of jobs such as working at Bernard Leach's pottery in St Ives.
 Rachel was then given to foster parents.

 Page qualified as a social worker at North Western Polytechnic (now the University of North London).
 She went on to work in fostering and adoption sections of children's departments in the London districts of Tower Hamlets and Westminster.
 She joined the National Children's Bureau project, Who Cares?, launching a magazine and, in 1977, editing a book of the same name.
 Page joined an Orthodox church in London and took the name of Raissa, an eleventh century saint who was martyred in Alexandria.